Ghadeer13/Ghadeer13/README.md

   </a>
 </p>

-I am an IT graduate with a strong interest in technology, programming, and networks.
+-I am an IT graduate with a strong interest in technology, programming, and networks.
-I am skilled in Python, Java, front-end development, Flutter, and React Native.
+-I am skilled in Python, Java, front-end development, Flutter, and React Native.

 - 📫 How to reach me: **ghadeeraltassan@gmail.com**